-New for rehoming with Greyhound Gap the stunning 3 year old Parsnip needs a very special home.
+3 Year old Parsnip needs a special loving home.

 Parsnip came to us after spending some time at another rescue who did not feel equipped to deal with his needs.